Clive Wilson: Cambridge United

 He left Spurs in 1999 and played one more season for Cambridge United, ensuring their survival in Division Two a season after promotion, before retiring.

 Personal life

-He was named after the famous scientist Euclid by his father.
+Born to Jamaican parents, Wilson was named after the scientist Euclid by his father.
 He chose to use the name Clive however in later life.

 His younger brother, Gus Wilson, was also a professional footballer who started as a trainee at Manchester City.

 His daughter, Siobhan Wilson, played collegiate in the United States for Georgia State University and has also played professionally for Málaga and Sassuolo.

 In 2009, Clive started teaching at Davenant Foundation School in Loughton, Essex, and now teaches at Roding Valley High School, Loughton, Essex.
 As well as teaching Physical Education, he also substitutes for subjects such as English, Maths, History and Geography.

 Clive has spent some time coaching at Chigwell based football club, Colebrook Royals FC.